Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Introduction

 Building on this ``transformers-as-optimizers'' perspective, we theoretically investigate \emph{agent-to-agent} interactions as an \emph{alternating optimization} process between two LSA agents with potentially misaligned objectives.
 Concretely, at each turn an agent consumes the other’s latest iterate and applies a gradient update towards its own objective.
-This yields a coupled dynamical system whose fixed points need not coincide with either agent’s ground truth objective.
-Our analysis shows that the limiting biases are jointly governed by (i) \textbf{ objective misalignment} (the discrepancy between objectives) and (ii) \textbf{prompt geometry anisotropy} (spectral structure of agent-specific covariances that shape update directions).
-Notably, anisotropy induces directional filtering: the residual of each agent is amplified in directions dominated by the \emph{other} agent’s geometry.
+In the resulting \emph{fixed-objective} multi-agent regime, the coupled dynamics converge to biased fixed points whose residuals are jointly governed by (i) \textbf{objective misalignment} (the discrepancy between objectives) and (ii) \textbf{prompt geometry anisotropy} (spectral structure of agent-specific covariances that shape update directions); anisotropy induces directional filtering, amplifying each agent’s error along directions dominated by the \emph{other} agent’s geometry.
+We also contrast this regime with an \emph{adaptive} multi-agent regime in which a helper agent updates a turn-based objective and can implement Newton-like steps for the main agent, turning the same interaction formalism into a mechanism for cooperative acceleration rather than mutual degradation.

-We also analyze the conditions under which the agent-to-agent dynamics admit \emph{asymmetric convergence}: where one agent can attain its objective exactly while the other is left with a persistent bias.
+We then characterize the conditions under which the agent-to-agent dynamics admit \emph{asymmetric convergence}: where one agent can attain its objective exactly while the other is left with a persistent bias.
 These conditions translate into constructive mechanisms for \emph{adversarial prompt design} that cancel an opponent’s corrective directions while preserving the attacker’s progress.
 This connects predictive modeling to concrete security concerns for multi-agent LLM systems~\citep{he2025red,struppek2024exploring, xi2023rise,wang2023autonomousagents}.

 We validate the theory with experiments using trained LSA agents in the sense of \citet{huang2025cot}.
-We also provide experimental validations with GPT$5$ for our adversarial prompt design approach.
+We also provide experimental validations with GPT-$5$-mini for our adversarial prompt design approach.
 Importantly, when objectives align, the shared iterate converges cooperatively to the common objective.
 Under misalignment, both agents plateau at analytically predicted, generally \emph{unequal} residuals that grow with the inter-objective angle.
 Under adversarial designs derived from our kernel criteria, we observe reliable asymmetric outcomes: the attacker converges to its objective while the victim remains biased.